Polyline Generative Navigable Space Segmentation for Autonomous Visual Navigation: Introduction

+Most (if not all) existing VAE-based scene decomposition and representation learning methods use pixel-wise learning in which the value of every pixel is predicted.
+However, pixel-wise methods prone to generate segmentation with noises, e.g., pixel islands or scatters, which can inevitably affect downstream decision-making in the planning module, leading to the whole navigation system being vulnerable to unsafe/inefficient decisions.
+In addition, it is also expensive to adopt a post-processing module to smooth out possible pixel noises.
+An intuitive way to solve issues of pixel-wise methods is to directly learn the desired boundary for downstream planning tasks.
+The boundary could be represented by polylines/splines (represented by vertices or control points)~\cite{wang2019object,peng2020deep}, which are naturally robust to noise in images.

-The proposed PSV-Nets (Polyline Segmentation VAE Networks) consist of two networks, Net-I (a VAE) and Net-II (an AE).
-The goal of Net-I is to learn a pseudo label from surface normals by using categorical distributions as the latent representation.
-Using supervision signals from Net-I, Net-II learns a set of vertices which describe the location of the navigable space boundary.
-We then develop a navigation planning method to guide the robot to move without collision.
+The proposed PSV-Net consists of two networks, Net-I (a VAE) and Net-II (an AE).
+During training, the goal of Net-I is to learn pseudo labels from surface normals by using categorical distributions as the latent representation.
+Using the supervision signals from Net-I, Net-II learns a set of vertices which describe the location of the navigable space boundary.
+We show that our boundary-based PSV-Net achieves comparable segmentation results to fully-supervised learning-based state-of-the-art methods.
+To demonstrate the efficacy of our PSV-Net on real navigation tasks, we also integrate the proposed segmentation model with a visual planner to guide the robot to move without collision (see Fig.~\ref{fig:real_exp1}).